radevgit/iosynth/README.md

 ]
 ```
-Each device can have UUID, IP or MAC address.
+Each device may have UUID, IP or MAC address.
 They can be used as part of the MQTT topic or as part of the json message payload.
 There are two types of sensors configuration.
 The first one result in simple json payload.
-The second one uses json template file and results complex json payload.
+The second one uses json template file and results in complex json payload.

 Example of simple **devices.json** file:
 ```sh